AndraRoman/odin-project-exercises/README.md

-#The Odin Project Exercises#
+#The Odin Project Exercises

-In which I work through, and sometimes overthink, the exercises in [http://www.theodinproject.com/](http://www.theodinproject.com/) starting with the Ruby Programming course.
+In which I work through the exercises in [http://www.theodinproject.com/](http://www.theodinproject.com/) starting with the Ruby Programming course.
+Some but not all of the exercises have been modified to keep things interesting.

 ##[Ruby Programming](http://www.theodinproject.com/ruby-programming/)##